lemniscus/osdi-client/README.md

 ## Creating a custom extension for your use-case

-~~If your requirements are extremely simple, you can use the built-in Syncers, Mappers, Matchers, LocalObjects and RemoteObjects.
-You will need to create a SyncProfile that combines these classes into a working package.~~ (work in progress)
+If your requirements are extremely simple, you can use the built-in Syncers, Mappers, Matchers, LocalObjects and RemoteObjects.
+You will need to create a SyncProfile that combines these classes into a working package.
+(work in progress)

 Some common things you might include in your custom extension:

 - A version of the `Person` LocalObject that includes custom fields specific to your organization.
 - A Mapper that works with your custom `Person` LocalObject.
 - A Matcher that works with your custom `Person` LocalObject.
-- A new RemoteObject, LocalObject, Matcher, Mapper and Syncer to sync an entity type that this extension doesn't yet handle; for example, Contributions/[Donations](https://actionnetwork.org/docs/v2/donations).
+- A new RemoteObject, LocalObject, Matcher, Mapper and Syncer to sync an entity type that this extension doesn't yet handle; for example, [Messages](https://actionnetwork.org/docs/v2/messages).
 Depending on the complexity of the entities, some of these new classes may be extended from existing base classes with very little new code.